-Participants arrive at their assigned campground on Sunday afternoon and set up their tents in a group campsite.
+For most projects, participants arrive at their assigned campground on Sunday afternoon and set up their tents at a group campsite.
 All meals are provided from Sunday night through Saturday morning.
-Volunteers work a Monday-Thursday schedule, with Friday as their day off.
+Unless otherwise specified, volunteers work a Monday-Thursday schedule, with Friday as their day off.
 The work day is 6-7 hours, with appropriate rest and lunch breaks.
 After work, participants may want to go for a swim or take a short walk in the area.
 Volunteers will need to get themselves back to camp in time for dinner.
-Work Weeks that camp in remote areas will have solar showers provided.
+Work weeks that camp in remote areas will have solar showers provided.
 Weather dependent, there may be a campfire in the evenings.